7 Mexican Tropical Patio Decor Ideas| 17 August, 2021

 7. Outdoor Cooking Station

-If your patio is going to be a gathering space for your family and friends, leave space out for a grill or a fireplace.
+If your patio is going to be a gathering space for your family and friends, leave space out for a deck heater near your pool, grill and a fireplace.
 This just adds to the vibe of the place, and think about all the dinners and BBQ nights you can have out there!

 Stone fireplaces and grills aren’t going to feel out of place, but make sure you keep it rustic and classic, and avoid anything that looks too modern or minimalist.